Do HOAs Pay Property Taxes? Understanding HOA vs. Condo Tax Rules

 Another reason that association common areas should be taxed at a nominal rate is that, as in condominiums, the tax valuations given to individual homes in the community already reflect the value of the common areas.
 That is, the fair market value of the individual homes in the community is higher because of the common areas.
 Because of this, if the common area were to be taxed at its full fair market value, it would result in unconstitutional double taxation as both the association and the individual property owners would be paying taxes on the common area.

-To sum up, condominium associations should not receive a property tax bill for association common elements, but a homeowners association should expect to receive a nominal property tax bill for any common areas it owns.
+To sum up, condominium associations should not receive a property tax bill for association common elements – —so, do condo associations pay taxes?
+On the other hand, a homeowners association should expect to receive a nominal property tax bill for any common areas it owns.
 If a condominium association receives a tax bill for its common elements, or a homeowners association receives a higher than nominal property tax bill for its common areas, something is wrong and the Board should contact its attorney about appealing the bill.
 Note also that if a homeowners association has common areas but is not receiving a property tax bill on them, this could mean that the common areas were not properly transferred from the developer and/or that the county has the wrong address for the association.
 In any case, the Board should immediately contact counsel to investigate why a tax bill is not being received.